White-tufted Evening-Primrose

 - Is White-tufted Evening-Primrose good for the Colorado Front Range?

-- Yes.
-White-tufted Evening-Primrose is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, White-tufted Evening-Primrose is a well-suited perennial for Colorado's Front Range.

 - How big does White-tufted Evening-Primrose get?